 Pulmonary Stenosis at Seattle Children's

 When you come to Seattle Children’s, a team of people will take care of your child.
 Along with your child’s heart doctor (cardiologist), we have newborn specialists (neonatologists), lung doctors (pulmonologists), nurses, child life specialists, social workers and others available, if their expertise is needed.
 We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.
-Together we work to meet all of your child's health needs and help your family through this experience.
+Together, we work to meet all of your child’s health needs and help your family through this experience.

 Seattle Children’s has been treating children since 1907.
 Our team members are trained in their fields and in meeting the unique needs of children.
 For example, the doctors who give your child anesthesia (sedation) are board certified in pediatric anesthesiology.
 This means they have extra years of training in how to take care of kids.
 Our child life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.